practicaldsc/study/problems/disc11/fa21-midterm-q03.md

 $R(h)$ is convex, since the graph is bowl shaped.
 (It can also be proved that $R(h)$ is convex using the second derivative test.)
-It is also differentiable, as we saw in part (b).
+It is also differentiable, as we saw in part 2.
 As a result, since it's both convex and differentiable, gradient descent is guaranteed to be able to minimize it given an appropriate choice of step size.